Nominative absolute

-In English grammar, a nominative absolute is an absolute, the term coming from Latin absolūtum for "loosened from" or "separated", part of a sentence, functioning as a sentence modifier (usually at the beginning or end of the sentence).
-It provides an additional information about the main subject and verb.
+In English grammar, a nominative absolute is an absolute (from Latin absolūtum for "loosened from" or "separated") part of a sentence, functioning as a sentence modifier, usually at the beginning or end of the sentence.
+It provides additional information about the main subject and verb.
 Its analogues are the ablative absolute in Latin, the genitive absolute in Greek, or the locative absolute in Sanskrit.

 A noun in the common case or a pronoun in the nominative case is joined with a predicate that does not include a finite verb.

 One way to identify a nominative absolute is to add a conjunction and a verb: one can often (though not always) create a subordinate clause out of a nominative absolute by adding a subordinating conjunction (such as because or when) and a form of the verb to be.